Aloisius/fake-news/README.md

 If you have your own list which classify sites or sections of sites, please let me know so I can include it.

-If there are any errors or a site is miscategorized, create an issue.
+If there are any errors or a site is miscategorized, create an issue or a pull request.

 ## Lists